 Uterine cancer is the most common of the gynecologic cancers.
 Endometrial cancer, or cancer of the uterine lining, is the most common type of uterine cancer, while uterine sarcoma, or cancer arising from the muscle of the uterus, is more rare.
-The lifetime incidence of endometrial cancer in the U.S. is 1 to 2 percent, and typically occurs in women after menopause.
+The lifetime incidence of uterine cancer in the United States is about 3 percent and typically occurs in women after menopause.

 The experienced specialists at NorthShore Kellogg Cancer Center combine the most advanced scientific knowledge and technology with a collaborative, personalized approach to care.
 Drawing from the diverse experience of physicians, surgeons, nurses, researchers and a host of other highly trained healthcare professionals, the Kellogg Cancer Center team places patients—and families—at the center of a healthcare experience that delivers compassionate, quality care.

 Uterine (Endometrial) Cancer Risk Factors

-While there is no known cause of uterine cancer, there are some identified factors that increase a woman’s risk of developing a uterine cancer, including women with increased levels of natural estrogen.
-Other factors could include:
+While there is no known cause of uterine cancer, some identified factors appear to increase a woman’s risk of developing a uterine cancer.
+They include:

-- Women who had their first period at an early age
+- First period beginning at an early age

 - Menopause starting at a late age